An asset write-off removes an asset from the books by expensing its remaining value, typically after loss, damage or obsolescence.

 - Audit discoveries - a physical count reveals items on the register that nobody can find; the “ghost assets” get written off to bring the books back to reality

 In every case the asset’s recoverable value is effectively zero.
+The trigger is the loss of future economic benefit, not the asset’s age or how much of it has been depreciated - a write-off can happen at any point in the asset’s life.
 If it has lost value but is still worth something and still in use, that is a write-down (impairment), not a write-off.

 The journal entry, with an example